 If you'd like to have some structure to help you engage with these varied resources, check out the Black Lives Matter Syallbus from Dr. Frank Leon Roberts of NYU.

+On June 2nd, 2020, the Office of Inclusive Excellence and Diversity at Cal Poly Pomona held a community reflection in response to numerous incidents of anti-blackness in the United States – which sparked outrage, grief, despair, and nationwide protests.
 Following the deaths of George Floyd and Breonna Taylor at the hands of police, the fatal shooting of jogger Ahmaud Arbery, and the racial profiling of Christian Cooper, there was an urgent need for the Bronco family to come together and share in that collective grief.

 Throughout this guide, we've shared many of the resources initially shared by the Office of Inclusive Excellence and Diveristy in order to better support diversity, equity, and inclusion work on campus.